 Projects in rural areas received special dispensation.
 While urban areas must consolidate other funding with BUILD grants, public officials in rural areas can use this funding for up to 100 percent of the costs of a project.
 That’s good news for the 62 projects awarded grants in rural areas.
 Rural applications represented 59 percent of the total applications.

 Approved projects include the construction or rehabilitation of more than 200 bridges nationwide, including $20 million toward a nearly $30 million rural project in California to widen a border port of entry.
-Restoration and rehabilitation of arches and their foundations on the Manhattan and Brooklyn approaches to the Brooklyn Bridge are part of a $337.6 million project that was awarded a $25 million BUILD grant.
+Restoration and rehabilitation of arches and their foundations on the Manhattan and Brooklyn approach to the Brooklyn Bridge are part of a $337.6 million project that was awarded a $25 million BUILD grant.

 Oregon’s International Port of Coos Bay plans to spend $25 million for improvements on approximately 15 bridges along its rail line.
 The project will enhance safety and extend the life of the bridges.
 A $20 million BUILD grant was awarded to help fund the project.